-- Report to the PM Program LI or Program Director - See Harper College reporting guidelines: https://www.harpercollege.edu/about/police/preventio n/sexual assault.php - Call the Illinois Sexual Harassment & Discrimination Hotline - File a charge with the IDHR
+- Report to the PM Program LI or Program Director - Call the Illinois Sexual Harassment & Discrimination Hotline - File a charge with the IDHR

 The Illinois Dept. of Human Rights (IDHR) is responsible for enforcing the Illinois Human Rights Act that makes it illegal to engage in sexual harassment or retaliation.